Become a Member

 Not yet a member?
 Join Challenge today to access our full suite of services and become a valued member of our community.Become a Member

-Following a child’s diagnosis, life changes drastically.
-Families begin a journey of uncharted territory, where they learn to adapt to a new ‘normal’ of life with cancer.
+Following a child’s diagnosis, life changes significantly.
+Families begin a journey of uncharted territory, where they learn to adapt to a ‘new normal’ of life with cancer.
 Adjusting to these changes is difficult and takes its toll on every member of the family – patient, parent, and sibling(s).

-Challenge aims to manage the impact of cancer by addressing the emotional, social, and practical needs of our families.
-Whether it is help at home or a weekend away as a family, we tailor our services to meet the requirements of each individual and family.
+Challenge aims to manage the impact of a cancer diagnosis by addressing the emotional, social, and practical needs of your family.
+Whether it is help at home or a weekend away, we tailor our services to meet the requirements of each individual within the family unit.

 Membership is free and available to families with a child aged 18 years old or under and who has been diagnosed with cancer or a life- threatening blood disorder.
 Siblings are also encouraged to sign up as members.

 “When I found out my child had cancer I was in shock and didn’t know where to turn and how to deal with everything.
 I looked to Challenge for help, support and advice on how to get through this difficult period of time.”

 Challenge has been operating for over 30 years.
 You can find out more about our history and values here.

 Challenge’s support is holistic – the wellbeing of the entire family is our fundamental concern and a priority at all times.